jguzdv/NuGet-Packages/libraries/JGUZDV.JobHost/src/JGUZDV.JobHost/src/README.md

   "HostedJobs": {
     "MyJob": "* * * * * ?",
     "MyJob2": "* 0/5 * * * ?",
-    "MyJob3": "false" //this prevents the job from being registered e.g. for appsettings.development.json }
+    "MyJob3": "false", //this prevents the job from being registered e.g. for appsettings.development.json "DisableDevelopmentJobSelection": "true" // optional: disables the job selestion screen and runs the jobs with the given schedule in appsettings.Development.json
   }
+}
 ```

+### OpenTelemetry configuration
+This Package automatically adds OpenTelemetry to the background service using [JGUZDV.Extensions.OpenTelemetry](https://github.com/jguzdv/NuGet-Packages/tree/main/libraries/JGUZDV.Extensions.OpenTelemetry/src).
+Therefore a "OpenTelemetry" section is required within the **appsettings.json**.
+Refer to **JGUZDV.Extensions.OpenTelemetry**'s README for further details on how to correctly configure and use OpenTelemetry.

 ## Usage
 Your jobs must implement the **IJob** interface from **Quartz.net**.
 To use JGUZDV.JobHost, you can create an IHostBuilder and register jobs with a cron schedule.